Ploss/MacMillan ID New Entry Factors for COVID Spike Protein

 “We did know that there are certain host molecules that this virus absolutely depends on to enter into lung cells to cause the infection, and one of these molecules is called ACE2,” said Ploss.
 “So we basically said, okay, let’s see if there’s more out there.
 We looked for immediate binders.

-“But as you can imagine, the entry process is complex.
+“As you can imagine, the entry process is complex.
 The virus attaches to something and then it still has to pass through the cell membrane to get into a cell, and along the way it may interact with other host factors.
 I don’t want to say everything is dictated by viral entry.
 Obviously, there are a number of equally essential processes within the cell after the virus has entered that can influence disease severity.

 “But it’s obviously the first key step.
 If the virus can’t get in, it’s game over.”